RitLuck/blog/content/posts/Linux/DevConMu.md

 Mauritius Developers Conference 2022

-Last week, more than 3,000 blockchain engineers, thinkers and investors descended on the city of Prague for the 4th Annual Ethereum Developers Conference.
+This week, more than 900 tech enthusiast descended on the city of Port Louis for the 7th Developers Conference.
+In case you do not know what is the Developers Conference.
+Here is a beautful article written by [Ish Sookun](https://twitter.com/IshSookun) on L'express [DEVCON](https://lexpress.mu/node/415580)

 After two years of waiting, DEVCON is finally here.